-The individual has always had to struggle to keep from being overwhelmed by the tribe.
+The individual has always struggled to keep from being overwhelmed by the tribe.
 If you try it, you will be lonely often, and sometimes frightened.
 But no price is too high to pay for the privilege of owning yourself.

-How Much Reading is Too Much?
+2. How Much Reading is Too Much?

 What about the idea of reading one book every week?
 Here is what this author thinks.

-Three Heuristics to Help You Pick Your Next Book
+3. Three Heuristics to Help You Pick Your Next Book

 The following are three heuristics that this author often uses when deciding on his next book.